daskon/Address-Book-App-/README.md

-This is the system for mange information of people whic include authentication system to trac each user activities. below are the few snapshots of this system.
+This is the system for mange information of people which include authentication to track each users activities.
+Below are the few snapshots of this system.

 This app was created by using Laravel 5.4 with mysql database.